Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 This process is super important because methyl-folate plays a role in just about everything our body does and this conversion – is Step One of the methylation process.

 The next steps in the methylation cycle need to be addressed as well.
-Methyl-folate connects with the next ‘dominos’ in the chain–MTR, MTRR, MAT, BHMT, and finally CBS.
+Methyl-folate connects with the next ‘dominos’ in the chain–MTRR, MTR, MAT, BHMT, and finally CBS.

 MTRR creates methylcobalamin (a form of vitamin B12) and then MTR uses that methylcobalamin, together with methyl-folate (the methyl-folate we just spoke about), to turn a substance called homocysteine into another enzyme, called methionine.

 Methionine, is essential for cell growth and DNA metabolism.
-Methionine is also used by your body to make proteins, utilize antioxidants and assist your liver to process fats.
-We like methionine.
+Methionine is also used by our body to make proteins, utilize antioxidants and assist our liver to process fats.
+We like methionine!

 MAT then uses methionine to make yet another crucial substance called SAM or S-Adenosyl Methionine.